Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow: Acknowledgements

-We found a higher proportion of realis events in sentences with minor events than those with a major ($p<0.001$) or no events ($p < 0.001$; Fig.~\ref{fig:hc-event-link-figure}C).
-Furthermore, we found numerous differences in proportions of cognition-related words across sentences with major, minor, or no event (see supplementary Table \ref{tab:eventSeg_liwc}).
-Using LWIC categories, we detected differences in word usage between sentences with salient events and no events.
-We detected limited differences between sentences annotated as containing minor and major events.
+We found a higher proportion of realis event term in sentences with minor events than in those with a major ($p<0.001$) or no events ($p < 0.001$; Fig.~\ref{fig:hc-event-link-figure}C).
+Using the LIWC and concreteness lexicons, we generally observe more differences between sentences with no event and those with a salient event, compared to between sentences with a minor vs. major event (see supplementary Table \ref{tab:eventSeg_liwc}).
+Notably, in addition to lower proportions of concrete and time-and-space words, we see higher proportions of words related to cognitive and affective processes in sentence with no events.